 In 1919, in the aftermath of the Great War, the Ministry of Reconstruction declared adult education to be of vital importance to the nation’s welfare and security.

 This rings more true than ever today.
-The Department’s Director Professor Jonathan Michie, said: “There is a national – indeed global – consensus that lifelong learning is increasingly required: for the world of work, alongside machine learning and robotics; for a population living longer; and for an electorate facing new and complex challenges.”
+Professor Jonathan Michie, President of Kellogg College and a former Director of the Department, said: “There is a national – indeed global – consensus that lifelong learning is increasingly required: for the world of work, alongside machine learning and robotics; for a population living longer; and for an electorate facing new and complex challenges.”

 The difference we make today